 She's a health psychologist.
 She reads more research each day than I think a lot of people reading an entire year.
 She is talking on the phone with her about her kind of steady research diet, and it's pretty impressive.
 So she's, she's phenomenal, but she understands and she's also a group X instructor.
 So she understands the world of structured exercise and movement.
 But then she also beyond a, you know, pretty much most people that I've ever talked to understands the idea of what does it mean to use movement for a connection, to feel strong, to feel fierce to experience joy, to find your purpose and meaning to feel secure and confident like she she takes all of that stuff and and sort of marries it with the concept of movement.

 She's pretty amazing.
-And I think she has one of the most watched TED talks on all the time on stress.
+And I think she has one of the most-watched TED talks on all the time on stress.
 She also brings another interesting perspective on some because she was one of those the first people to kind of go, Hey, stress is actually okay.
 It's our perception of stress.
 That's the problem.
 Right?
 Another person actually ended kind of that related line, Dr. Jaime tartare, she has another a popular TED talk actually also on stress.
 But she's a researcher, and also Research Director and Professor in Florida.

-And she does a great talk on on stress.
+And she does a great talk on stress.
 For us.
 She also was a peer reviewer.
 Some chapters, you have Jim Laval, who's a clinical pharmacist, he has a lot in the world of integrative health and Integrative Medicine.
 Dr. Allison breaker, who is an army of neuroscientists, she is one of the world's foremost experts on sleep, and sleep deprivation, sleep research.

 And then a team of psychologists that deal with cognition performance, we had the folks out in the UK sigma nutrition, they helped out with a lot of the nutrition pieces.
 And just the experts have just been phenomenal.
 And we were really fortunate to get them sometimes.
 You know, a lot of the behind the scenes stuff is you don't see what goes into it is you know, Steve and I are basically cold calling people like, Hey, would you would you like to work with us?
 Right?
 This is what we're trying to do.
 And a lot of them on this project?
 They said yes.
 And so we're like, really?
 Okay, cool.
 Yeah.

 Yeah.
 Because they, they, we, you know, we basically told them, hey, this is what we're trying to do that.
-Not only does the fitness industry need this, but but the community at large needs this, right in terms of what what wellness coaching can bring to people.
+Not only does the fitness industry need this, but the community at large needs this, right in terms of what wellness coaching can bring to people.

-So, yeah, I don't even know how to where to start on how amazing those experts are.
-I guess that's really the the one thing I will add in as we've done these expert lectures, as well, and expert q&a is.
+So, yeah, I don't even know how where to start on how amazing those experts are.
+I guess that's really the one thing I will add in as we've done these expert lectures, as well, and expert q&a is.
 So a lot of our electric videos now are pretty scripted.
 And you will see that in wellness, as well.
-We have we have scripted lecture videos that help highlight some of the content in the course, and explain it in a way that's a little more approachable sometimes, especially if it's kind of dense.
+We have scripted lecture videos that help highlight some of the content in the course, and explain it in a way that's a little more approachable sometimes, especially if it's kind of dense.
 But we also did these expert lectures.